realA10001986/Time-Circuits-Display/README.md

 The audio files are normally part of the sketch (stored in SPIFFS), but can be substituted by files on a FAT32-formatted SD card.
 The files need to be put in the root directoy of the card, be in mp3 format (128kbps recommended) and named as follows:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed
 - "baddate.mp3".
 Played when a bad (too short or too long) date was entered and ENTER was pressed
+- "travelstart.mp3".
+Played when a time travel starts.
 - "timetravel.mp3".
-Played when a time travel takes place.
+Played when re-entry of a time travel takes place.
 - "alarm.mp3".
 Played when the alarm sounds.
 - "alarmon.mp3".
 Played when enabling the alarm by holding "1"
 - "alarmoff.mp3".
 Played when disabling the alarm by holding "2"